King Charles’s Coronation guest list: a who’s who of everyone expected to attend

 While King Charles's Coronation will be a slimmed-down event in comparison to 1953, nearly the entire Royal family will be out in force.

-Even the youngest members of the family - including Prince Louis - are expected to be involved, posing a challenge for their parents about how to rein them in.
+Even the youngest members of the family such as Prince Louis are expected to be involved, posing a challenge for their parents about how to rein them in.

 Prince George is to become the youngest future king to play an official role at a coronation, having been named one of his grandfather’s four Pages of Honour.